 Menchi Katsu – メンチカツ

-By Published On: October 23rd, 2020
+By Lee Jackson ↣ Published on: October 23, 2020

-What is Menchi Katsu?
+What is Menchi?

 From Japanese, Menchi Katsu has a roundabout translation of "minced cutlet".
 The cutlet itself is just that, a combination of ground (minced) pork and beef which is seasoned and shaped into patties.
 The real magic happens when those patties are coated in Panko breadcrumbs and deep-fried.
 The results are nothing short of miraculous.
 A crunchy, juicy, soft and crisp taste and texture delight.
 Panko are the king of breadcrumbs - I use them for ALL my breading needs - the larger sized crumb really does make the WORLD of difference when it comes to deep frying.
 The results are a crunchier, more textural experience.